-- 5.3.7.1 Frequency.
+5.3.7.1 Frequency.
 Microphones and associated system-input devices shall respond optimally to that part of the speech spectrum most essential to intelligibility (i.e., 200 to 6,100 Hz).
-Where system engineering necessitates speech-transmission bandwidths narrower than 200 to 6,100 Hz, the minimum acceptable frequency range shall be 250 to 4,000 Hz. - 5.3.7.2 Dynamic range.
-The dynamic range of a microphone used with a selected amplifier shall be wide enough to admit variations in signal input of at least 50 dB. - 5.3.7.3 Noise canceling microphones.
-In very loud, low frequency noise environments (100 dB overall), noise canceling microphones shall be used and shall be capable of achieving an improvement of not less than 10 dB peak speech to root-mean-square-noise ratio as compared with non-noise-canceling microphones of equivalent transmission characteristics.
+Where system engineering necessitates speech-transmission bandwidths narrower than 200 to 6,100 Hz, the minimum acceptable frequency range shall be 250 to 4,000 Hz.

+5.3.7.2 Dynamic range.
+The dynamic range of a microphone used with a selected amplifier shall be wide enough to admit variations in signal input of at least 50 dB.

+5.3.7.3 High-pass filtering.
+In an environment with predominantly low-frequency noise, 300 Hz cut-off, high-pass filtering should be used.
+In very loud, low frequency noise environments (100 dB overall), noise canceling microphones shall be used and shall be capable of achieving an improvement of not less than 10 dB peak-speech to root-mean-square-noise ratio as compared with non-noise-canceling microphones of equivalent transmission characteristics.